Backlash as billionaire cabinet member dismisses US shutdown hardship

 "They have Wilbur Ross saying he doesn't understand why when he was asked about people going to food lines and pantries," she told reporters.

 "I don't know, is this the 'Let them eat cake' kind of attitude," she said.
-"Or 'Call your father for money,' or 'This is character building for you.'"
+"Or 'Call your father for money.'"

 It wasn't just Democrats criticizing the commerce secretary's remarks.